CentaurusInfra/arktos/CONTRIBUTING.md

 ### Find a good first topic

-There are multiple repositories ([Alkaid](https://github.com/futurewei-cloud/alkaid), [Alkaid-vm-runtime](https://github.com/futurewei-cloud/alkaid-vm-runtime), [Alkaid-cniplugins](https://github.com/futurewei-cloud/alkaid-cniplugins)) within the Alkaid organization.
+There are multiple repositories ([Arktos](https://github.com/futurewei-cloud/arktos), [Arktos-vm-runtime](https://github.com/futurewei-cloud/arktos-vm-runtime), [Arktos-cniplugins](https://github.com/futurewei-cloud/arktos-cniplugins)) within the Arktos organization.
 Each repository has beginner-friendly issues that provide a good starting point.
-For example, [Alkaid](https://github.com/futurewei-cloud/alkaid) has [help wanted](https://github.com/futurewei-cloud/alkaid/labels/help%20wanted) and [good first issue](https://github.com/futurewei-cloud/alkaid/labels/good%20first%20issue) labels for issues that should not need deep knowledge of the system.
+For example, [Arktos](https://github.com/futurewei-cloud/arktos) has [help wanted](https://github.com/futurewei-cloud/arktos/labels/help%20wanted) and [good first issue](https://github.com/futurewei-cloud/arktos/labels/good%20first%20issue) labels for issues that should not need deep knowledge of the system.
 We can help new contributors who wish to work on such issues.

 ### Work on an issue